trizin/healthcheckify/README.md

 To query a service's status.
 Send a get request to:
 `GET http://{BIND_ADDRESS}/{NODE_ID}`

-If the service is down, the server will return response with code 500.
-Otherwise, the server will return a response with code 200.
+If the service is down, the server will respond with code 500.
+Otherwise, the server will respond with code 200.